 Public and Institutional Buildings and Uses: Principal structures dedicated to the use by the public or government operations.
-For the purposes of this Ordinance, Public and Institutional Buildings shall include libraries, museums, municipal offices, County, State, or Federal Offices, police and fire stations, and other buildings used by the public or government.
-Exceptions: K-12 Schools, Institutions of Higher Education, public recreational facility buildings shall be defined as described in this section, and shall not be considered Public and Institutional Buildings.
+For the purposes of this Ordinance, Public and Institutional Buildings shall include libraries, museums, municipal offices, County, State, or Federal Offices, police and fire stations, K-12 schools, and other buildings used by the public or government.
+Exceptions: Colleges, universities, and publicly-owned recreational facility buildings shall be defined as described in this section, and shall not be considered Public and Institutional Buildings.